wardle/hermes/README.md

 http -j '127.0.0.1:8080/v1/snomed/search?constraint= <  19829001 |Disorder of lung|  AND <  301867009 |Edema of trunk|'
 ```

-The ECL can be written in a more concise fashion:
+The ECL can be written more concisely:

 ```shell
 http -j '127.0.0.1:8080/v1/snomed/search?constraint= <19829001 AND <301867009'